CONDUITS Online Quick Reference

 Requests that do not require a technician to visit your site (such as voice mail password resets) can be completed faster.
 You will be contacted within two business days regarding your request.

-Any time you have a question regarding telecom service, contact:
+Any time you have a question regarding telecom service, contact the Northwestern IT Support Center.

 Each time you submit an order, you will receive an e-mail message that contains a confirmation number.
 Please be prepared to reference this confirmation number when calling about a specific order.